BowenGreen/ANES_Fauci_Model/README.md

 There are four main files:

-The data: ANES2020coded.csv \
+1. The data file: ANES2020coded.csv \
-The codebook: ANESCodebook2022.xlsx \
+2. The data codebook: ANESCodebook2022.xlsx \
-The primary Rmd file: FauciModel.Rmd \
+3. The primary Rmd file: FauciModel.Rmd \
-A short analysis: Fauci_Model_Analysis.pdf
+4. A short analysis: Fauci_Model_Analysis.pdf

 Additional notes on the ANES 2020 data: